CSA-FEDERATE/Proposed-BuildingBlocks/S-BB/2b-MWLayer/BB_Unified_Push_Notification.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Unlike mobile platforms with established push notification services (APNs, FCM), the automotive domain lacks a standardized mechanism for third-party apps to deliver notifications to vehicle infotainment systems.
+A unified push notification standard enables consistent user experiences across OEMs and reduces fragmentation for service providers.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system